Film: The Purple Rose of Cairo

 - Doppelgänger Replacement Love Interest: Played with.
 And then subverted.
 Gil was never in love with Cecilia and only used her to convince Tom to go back into the movie.

 - Domestic Abuse: Cecilia and Monk both reference occasions when Monk got drunk and hit Cecilia.
 Monk defends his actions by saying he only hits Cecilia when she "gets out of line".

 - Downer Ending: Cecilia leaves her husband once and for all and plans to run away with Gil.
-He stands her up and was only using her to get Tom back into the movie where he belonged.
-Cecilia is left to cry alone in the movie theater as she watches the new film of the week.
-However, there's a hint that this time Fred Astaire will leave the screen to be with her.
-Not so downer after all.
+He stands her up and was only using her to get Tom back into the movie where he belonged - where he is destroyed with all other prints of the film.
+Cecilia is left to cry alone in the movie theater as she watches the new film of the week, once again escaping her problems by trying to escape to fantasy again.